wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * 016: New widget added: Slideshow Widget.
 For clearity: all WPPA+ widgets have 'WPPA+' in their description.
 * 017: The slideshow widget is expanded width: link url, tooltip text, own timeout timer and subtitle.
        Fixed a w3c validation errror.
+* 018: Appearence setting did not work on fullsize name and description.
+Fixed.

 = 2.4.4 =